-With its twelve active glaciers and breathtaking views, 10,781 foot Mount Baker provides a scenic and extremely rewarding mountaineering experience for both first-time climbers and seasoned veterans alike.
+With its twelve active glaciers and breathtaking views, 10,781-foot / 3286-meter Mount Baker provides a scenic and extremely rewarding mountaineering experience for both first-time climbers and seasoned veterans alike.
 Unlike the crowds found on popular Mount Rainier, your ascent is performed in the untrammeled Mount Baker Wilderness Area.

 Selection and use of personal equipment, ropes, knots and harnesses